strangerstudios/paid-memberships-pro/readme.txt

 * Added pmpro_ajax_timeout hook to change the timeout limit from 2000 (2 seconds) to something else.
 * Fixed bug that occurred when the pmpro_register_redirect filter returned false or a blank link.
 Thanks, Vladimir Garagulya.
 * Added pmpro_paypal_standard_nvpstr and pmpro_set_express_checkout_nvpstr filters to change or add parameters to an name-value-pair string sent to PayPal in a couple cases.
+* Fixed checkout failure on Free level when in mySQL Strict Mode.
+(Thanks, inator on GitHub)
+* Only checking pmpro_checkForUpgrades in admin/dashboard now.
+(Thanks, topdown on GitHub)

 = 1.7.0.4 =
 * Another database fix for new installs.